alan-turing-institute/affinity-vae/README.md

   -vps, --vis_pos                 Visualise pose disentanglement (frequency
                                   controlled).
   -vpsc, --vis_pose_class TEXT    Example: A,B,C. your deliminator should be
-                                  commas and no spaces .Classes to be used for pose interpolation (a seperate pose
+                                  commas and no spaces.
+Classes to be used for pose interpolation (a seperate pose
                                   interpolation figure would be created for
                                   each class).
-  -vpsc, --vis_z_n_int TEXT       Number of Latent interpolation classes to to be printed, number of interpolation steps in each  plot.
+  -vzni, --vis_z_n_int TEXT       Number of Latent interpolation classes to to
+                                  be printed, number of interpolation steps in each  plot.
 Example: 1,10.
-1 plot with 10 interpolation steps between two classes. your deliminator should be commas and no spaces.
+1 plot with 10 interpolation steps between two classes.
+                                  your deliminator should be commas and no spaces.
   -vc, --vis_cyc                  Visualise cyclical parameters (once per
                                   run).
   -va, --vis_aff                  Visualise affinity matrix (once per run).